What if Indie authors, as a community, developed a method for fair ebook pricing?

 If we are going to talk about pricing, we should also talk about a lack of it, such as in the form of free promos.
 And we should not be afraid to do it frankly.

 If a deeply discounted book is considered a bargain bin deal, what is a free book considered?

 Why does Amazon allow you to give away books if they don’t make money off of them?
 Actually, they do make money.
-If that book is given away elsewhere, the customer will follow it; thus, if Amazon does not also offer the book for free, they could lose out on other sales.
+If that book is given away elsewhere, the customer will follow the deal; thus, if Amazon does not also offer the book for free, they could lose out on other sales.
 Amazon understands that even if the author doesn’t make a penny, they still can.
 The author, a.k.a. the one who did all the work and paid to create the product, is the one who loses.

 Yes, this is our fault.
 We are enablers.
 If we would stop giving away our work, people would stop expecting to get something for nothing.
 They would also stop leaving bad reviews based on how much they hated a book they normally never would have considered opening but did so because we made it too easy.

 Many authors are concerned about exposure, and offering something for nothing is a great way to get attention.
 But in the case of a $.99 sale, consumers will actually read the blurb before buying the book instead of clicking because they like the cover, not to mention then leaving a bad review because the book did not gel with them.
 An undeserved bad review is not the kind of attention any author wants.